brycewray/hugo-site/content/posts/2020/09/normal-persons-guide-static-websites.md

 If you're about to drive your car down a potentially dangerous road, you'll appreciate getting flagged down by somebody who already took *his* car down that same road and cracked an axle in the process, a person who now advises you to try a different route.

-I hope the scars I've acquired in building websites in general and static websites in particular will translate, through this post, to your having the website---and website-building process---that will work best for you.
+I hope the scars I've acquired in building websites in general and static websites in particular will translate, through this post, to your having the website --- and website-building process --- that will work best for you.

 [^1]:	Note that I'm saying "cracked" rather than "hacked."
 The term *hacking* is widely misunderstood to mean criminally attacking computer systems when, in fact, it has always meant only computer coding, often in an attempt to solve a problem.
 Only *criminal* hacking is *cracking*.
 All cracking is hacking, but not all hacking is cracking.

 [^2]:	About a year and a half ago, I wrote two articles about getting started on a Hugo-based website: "[Ec-static](/posts/2019/04/ec-static)" and "[Publish or perish](/posts/2019/04/publish-or-perish)."
 You may still find them of use, but I suggest searching for newer "how-to" articles about Hugo, which has added a number of great features since then.
-Of course, you should also check the [official Hugo documentation](https://gohugo.io/documentation/), but be forewarned that it's clearly intended for a more technically oriented audience than was this post---or those two I just mentioned.
+Of course, you should also check the [official Hugo documentation](https://gohugo.io/documentation/), but be forewarned that it's clearly intended for a more technically oriented audience than was this post --- or those two I just mentioned.